NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 * Credential Request: During a credential request, the agent must provide multiple proofs of its legitimacy, including, but are not limited to:
   * Proof of Possession(PoP)：A Certificate Signing Request(CSR) or other PoP forms signed with the agent's private key, demonstrating that the agent holds the private key corresponding to the requested identity.
   * Remote Attestation Evidence: A set of security-relevant claims about the Target Environment submitted to a RATS Verifier(could be the ACA), which reveals operational status, health, configuration, or construction.
-  * AI Bill of materials(AIBOM):  A comprehensive inventory that details the agent's supply chain, including models, datasets, configurations, dependencies, and related infrastructure.
+  * AI Bill of Materials(AIBOM):  A comprehensive inventory that details the agent's supply chain, including models, datasets, configurations, dependencies, and related infrastructure.
 This prevents the use of vulnerable AI components.
   * Provider Endorsement: A digital signature or credential from the Agent Provider, ensuring the agent originated from a trusted source.
   * Identity Binding: A cryptographic binding to a specific human user or an organizational role to specify on whose behalf the agent operates and its authorized scope.

-* Credential Issuarance: The ACA validates proofs and requests from the above two steps, if passed, it issues an agent-specific credential that may include its owner or requester identity, capabilities, locator, acceptable validation methods for the ARS.
+* Credential Issuance: The ACA validates proofs and requests from the above two steps, if passed, it issues an agent-specific credential that may include its owner or requester identity, capabilities, locator, acceptable validation methods for the ARS.

 * Credential Lifecycle Mangement: The ACA not only issues credentials but also defines and enforces revocation policies.
 These policies are triggered by specific events, such as a detected security compromise, the agent's scheduled decommissioning, or a key rotation.